MartinPetkov/GCTF2021BeginnersQuestWriteups/11-pwn-notebook/README.md

 ### Trying weird inputs

 Something always worth trying in `pwn` challenges is "bad" or unexpected inputs.
-Let's see how the binary handles some of them.
+Let's see how the binary handles some.

 A negative choice selection (bounds bypass?):